oaktec/jammming/README.md

 ## Description

 Jammming is a web application built with React that lets users search the Spotify library, create a custom playlist, and save it to their Spotify account.
-This is an educational project is focused on React and the Spotify API, and how they can work together to build an application.
+This is an educational project that is focused on React and the Spotify API, and how they can work together to build an application.

 ![Jammming](./screenshots/screenshot.jpeg)